shulavkarki/ANN-Scratch-In-MnsitDigit/README.md

 # ANN-Scratch-In-MnsitDigit
 MNIST Digit image classifier built using Artificial Neural Network from Scratch with python and numpy.
 Considerations:
-1. OPTIMIZER: Gradient Descent
+1. OPTIMIZER : Gradient Descent
-2. LEARNING RATE: 0.01
+2. LEARNING RATE : 0.01
-3. Epoch: 50[Accuracy will boost on higher epochs.]
+3. Epoch : 50 (Accuracy will boost on higher epochs.)
 Three ANN of different layers is used to classify images.

 1. One Hidden Layer